 cancel within 24 hours of your scheduled appointment, then you will

-become liable for the full (non-discounted) fee and may be invoiced for
+be liable for the full (non-discounted) fee.

 Furthermore, you will be liable for the full fee if you do not attend